oracle/coherence-operator/index.md

   [Grafana](https://grafana.com/),
   [EFK](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes), and
-  [Prometheus](https://prometheus.io/) to monitor the performance, logs and and health from your clusters.
+  [Prometheus](https://prometheus.io/) to monitor the performance, logs and health from your clusters.

 * Flexibly override and customize cluster configuration.